gdsbook/book/notebooks/05_choropleth.md

 classi
 ```

-If we now want to display these classes on a map, we can use a similar approach to how we have seen above, or use the built-in plotting method in `mapclassify`:
+If we now want to display these classes on a map, we can use a similar approach to how we have seen above, or use the built-in plotting method in `mapclassify` to generate Figure 9:

 ```python caption="Choropleth map colored to focus on areas of southern Mexico eligible for a target policy, showcasing user-defined map classifications." tags=[]
 classi.plot(